alouwyck/vives-machine-learning-project/README.md

 # vives-machine-learning-project
-Assignment for students who follow the Machine Learning Fundamentals course at Vives
+Notebooks and datasets for the assignment that is part of the Machine Learning Fundamentals course at Vives.